NixonSchool/C-Code/README.md

 **🌟 What Awaits You?
 Why C?🌟**

-Inside these virtual walls, you'll find a collection of C code and complete note + some quirky insights.
+Inside these virtual walls, you'll find a collection of C code and complete notes + some quirky insights.
 They say C is the language that all others bow down to, and I couldn't agree more.

 I've got a wide array of topics, from the basics to the advanced stuff, guiding you through everything.